Welcome to CoderDojo at the Science Museum—a free coding class for young people interested in programming.

 These sessions are designed as a stand-alone experience so keep an eye on what we have planned for the future as activities and content may change.

-This session will cover the coding languages Scratch, HTML, CSS, and Python, and there will also be some Micro:bits available to play with (which can be programmed in either Scratch or MicroPython).
+This session will cover the coding languages Scratch, HTML, CSS, and Python, but there will also be some Micro:bits available to play with (which can be programmed in either Scratch or MicroPython) and perhaps some other hardware on offer too.
 Both sessions will cover the same material, but you are welcome to join both if you just can’t get enough!

 Please bring a fully charged laptop and a charger.